sr-stanley/adds-vm-creation/README.md

 **Important for DNS Dependency**
 > Before joining any client VMs to the domain, ensure the Domain Controller’s private IP address is set to **Static**.
-> If the Domain Controllers IP changes, client DNS resolution will fail and domain authentication will break.
+> If the Domain Controller's IP changes, client DNS resolution will fail and domain authentication will break.
 > Setting the DC-1 private IP to static ensures reliable communication and name resolution across the lab.

 **Open the Virtual Machines services inside of Azure.
 Click and open your DC-1 Virtual Machine.**